A CNN team gained exclusive access to rebel-held territory around Aleppo, Syria

 Meanwhile, an international group monitoring the conflict said warplanes had continued their strikes.

-183 people -- including 89 ISIS fighters -- had been killed on Saturday alone.
+The group said 183 people – including 89 ISIS fighters – had been killed on Saturday alone.

 Protesters see ‘a betrayal’